pocketbase-uml/pocketbase-uml.github.io/README.md

 Due to security browser restrictions, the online application can only access PocketBase databases through HTTPS.
 If you want to access a local PocketBase databases through HTTP, you can either run the application locally or use a service such as [ngrok](https://ngrok.com) to expose your local server to the Internet.

+## Development info

+Make sure to install dependencies with `npm i --force` when running locally in development mode.

 ## Sponsor the project

 If you find this package useful, please consider ❤️ [sponsoring my work](https://github.com/sponsors/icflorescu).
 Your sponsorship will help me dedicate more time to maintaining the project and will encourage me to add new features and fix existing bugs.